x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-and-litigation-holds.md

 ## Deleting a mailbox on hold
 <a name="deletehold"> </a>

-When you delete a mailbox that's been placed on Litigation Hold or In-Place Hold, the result is different based on whether the mailbox in an Exchange 2013 or Exchange Online organization.
+When you delete a mailbox that's been placed on Litigation Hold or In-Place Hold, the result is different based on whether the mailbox in an Exchange Server or Exchange Online organization.

-- **Exchange 2013** If an administrator deletes a user account that has a mailbox, the Exchange Information store will eventually detect that the mailbox is no longer connected to a user account and mark that mailbox for deletion, even if the mailbox is on hold.
+- **Exchange Server** If an administrator deletes a user account that has a mailbox, the Exchange Information store will eventually detect that the mailbox is no longer connected to a user account and mark that mailbox for deletion, even if the mailbox is on hold.
 If you want to retain the mailbox, you must do the following:

 1. Instead of deleting the user account, disable the user account.